VAMDC/Standards/doc/source/dataModel/vamdcxsams/processRadiative.rst

 ======================

 This part of the schema describes radiative processes including spontaneous radiative decays.
-Also photoabsorption :ref:`CrossSection` is represented here.
+Also photoabsorption (:ref:`AbsorptionCrossSection` and :ref:`CollisionInducedAbsorptionCrossSection`) is represented here.
 The other way to describe Collisions between photons and various objects (e.g., molecules) is in the :ref:`Collisions` part.